Jake Haener

-Jake Haener (born March 16, 1999) is an American football quarterback for the Fresno State Bulldogs.
+Jake Haener (born March 10, 1999) is an American professional football quarterback for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Washington Huskies and Fresno State Bulldogs.
+Haener was selected by the Saints in the fourth round of the 2023 NFL draft.

-High school career
+Early life

-Haener attended Monte Vista in Danville, California.
-During his high school career he threw for 8,464 yards and a school-record 90 touchdowns.
+Haener attended Monte Vista High School in Danville, California.
+During his high school career, he threw for 8,464 yards and a school-record 90 touchdowns.
 He committed to the University of Washington to play college football.

 College career

 Washington

-After redshirting his first year at Washington in 2017, Haener appeared in four games as a backup to Jake Browning in 2018, completing nine of 13 passes for 107 yards with one touchdown and one interception.
+After redshirting his first year at Washington in 2017, Haener appeared in four games as a backup to Jake Browning in 2018, completing 9 of 13 passes for 107 yards with one touchdown and one interception.

 Fresno State

 In 2019, Haener transferred to California State University, Fresno.
 After sitting out his first year at Fresno State due to transfer rules, Haener became the starter in 2020.
 In six games, he completed 150 of 232 passes for 2,021 yards, 14 touchdowns and five interceptions.
 He remained the starter in 2021.

 On November 30, 2021, Haener entered the NCAA transfer portal.
 On December 8, Haener withdrew from the transfer portal and returned to Fresno State.